-Provision for loan losses.
-The provision for loan losses was a credit of \$4.0 million during 2013 compared to an expense of \$6.9 million and \$27.9 million during 2012 and 2011, respectively.
-The provision reflects our assessment of the allowance for loan losses taking into consideration factors such as loan mix, levels of non-performing and classified loans and loan net charge-offs.
-While we use relevant information to recognize losses on loans, additional provisions for related losses may be necessary based on changes in economic conditions, customer circumstances and other credit risk factors.
-The decrease in the provision for loan losses over the past two years primarily reflects reduced levels of loan defaults, non-performing loans and total loan balances as well as a decline in loan net charge-offs.
+circumstances and other credit risk factors.
+The decrease in the provision for loan losses over the past two years primarily reflects reduced levels of loan defaults, non-performing loans and loan net charge-offs.
 See "Portfolio Loans and asset quality" for a discussion of the various components of the allowance for loan losses and their impact on the provision for loan losses.